ITSLeeds/VectorTiles/README.md

 ### Hosting a folder of individual titles

 This method is very simple and does not require the installation of specialist software on your server.
-This means you can even host the tiles on file of servers such as Amazon S3.
+This means you can even host the tiles on file servers such as Amazon S3.
 It should also improve the hosting performance as your server does not need to do any processing, simply serve the requested files.
 The downside is that you get no support or helpful features included in your chosen software.
-It is also less suited to hosting datasets that you expect to update regually.
+It is also less suited to hosting datasets that you expect to update regularly.

 #### Uploading your tiles